amiyzku/jobcan-cli/README.md

 Usage: jobcan <COMMAND>

 Commands:
-  work-start  Start work
-  work-end    End work
-  rest-start  Start rest
-  rest-end    End rest
-  status      Working status
-  help        Print this message or the help of the given subcommand(s)
+  clock-in     Login to Jobcan and clock in clock-out    Login to Jobcan and clock out start-break  Login to Jobcan and start break end-break    Login to Jobcan and end break status       Login to Jobcan and get current working status list-groups  Login to Jobcan and list groups which you belong to help         Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help